Home Compare AFX.DE vs HUM

 Carl Zeiss Meditec vs Humana: Which Stock Looks Stronger in 2026?

-Humana holds the cleaner structural position, with the lead spread across growth and profitability.
+Humana holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Carl Zeiss Meditec still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Humana is in better shape — its trend is intact while Carl Zeiss Meditec's trend has broken down.
 That puts structure and market broadly in agreement — Humana's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AFX.DE: HDAX, HUM: S&P 500).